Our Heritage & Pride

 In the early 1970s Per Herbrand Rustberggard took over the farm from Mekkel and invested in pig farming and tourism.
 Torbjørn Rustberggaard took over from his father in 1985 and developed the tourism business further by upgrading the lodge and expanding the number of beds to 140.

 Today, Huso Lodge is a place for celebration of special memories.
-The lodge has an elegant banquet hall, unique gathering arenas such as a Chieftan’s Hall and Troll Dome, an assortment of large timber framed cabins for groups up to 30 and direct access to spectacular nature.
-Huso is an ideal venue group vacations, weddings, company retreats and unique social events all year round.
+The lodge has an elegant banquet hall, unique gathering arenas such as a Chieftan’s Hall and Earth Dome, an assortment of large timber framed cabins for groups up to 30 and direct access to spectacular nature.
+Huso is an ideal venue for group vacations, weddings, company retreats and unique social events all year round.